dbuezas/lovelace-plotly-graph-card/readme.md

 # Release

-- `npm version minor`
-- git push
-- click on releases/new draft from tag in github
+- Click on releases/new draft from tag in github

-Automated release pending.
+- The bundle will be built by the CI action thanks to @zanna-37 in #143